anmol-fzr/better-auth-tanstack/README.md

 ## AuthQueryProvider Props

-The `AuthQueryProvider` component accepts the following props:
+The `AuthQueryProvider` component accepts the following props.
+The default staleTime for sessions is 30s and for tokens is 60s.

 | Prop                  | Type                                                                 | Description                                                                 |
 |-----------------------|----------------------------------------------------------------------|-----------------------------------------------------------------------------|